YeshYyyK/laptopbuyingguide/readme.md

 * **Microsoft Surface Line**

 They are built decently, but have literally **zero** repairability.
 Their warranty is literally to replace the unit.
-Furthermore, they are often overpriced, particularly the Surface Book line.
+Furthermore, they are overpriced, particularly the Surface Book line.

-Source: self and SuggestALaptop Discord
+* **Low End MSI units and the GS line**

+The GS line is heavily featured and praised online, but cannot cool its components, and as result, throttles.
+Low end MSI units such as the GV line should also be avoided, unless at a insanely low price, while understanding that you will get poor quality.

+The MSI lines go, in increasing price & quality: GV => GL => GF=> GP => GE => GS (thin) => GT (big)